 You may join, switch or drop Medicare Prescription Drug Plans only during Medicare Part D Enrollment Periods.
-People who either have Medicare and Medicaid, or qualify for Extra Help are excepted from this rule because they can switch plans every month.
+People who either have Medicare and Medicaid or qualify for Extra Help are excepted from this rule because they can switch plans every quarter.

-Each Medicare Part D plan is required to send its members in the fall the Annual Notice of Change.
+Each Medicare Part D plan is required every fall to send its members the Annual Notice of Change.
 It identifies changes in your prescription drug coverage plan for the coming year and includes changes in drug tier structure, as well as cost sharing.
 Review this document when making a decision on whether you want to update your Prescription Drug coverage.

 Medicare Part D Enrollment Periods